-Twelve-year-old Cyndle started her roadside flower shop four summers ago to earn funds to pay for her horse Sassy.
+Cyndle started her roadside flower shop five summers ago to earn funds to pay for her horse Sassy.
 Purchasing Sassy was a $1,700 initial investment.
 Her ongoing feed and gear costs are covered by Cyndle’s flower sales.

 “She knows the value of it,” says Cyndle’s mother Brianna Smith.
 “It was different from just giving her something.
 She said she wanted a horse and we said okay but you have to save up and buy it yourself.
 So that’s when the idea of the flower stand came about.”

 Cyndle got started with dahlia tubers donated by family friends.
 One friend’s mother donated 80 tubers the first year, giving the budding gardener a nice head start.
 Over the last few years, Cyndle re-invested some of the money she earned in different dahlia tubers for more variety.

 The flowers are not Cyndle’s first entrepreneurial endeavor.
 At four-years-old, she convinced her grandmother, Jill, to help her sell tadpoles.
 “Out of my trunk, if you can imagine, driving around and selling tadpoles,” Jill says.
 “There was a market for it though, when they saw that cute little face.”